duncandw/Howto-Install-neo4j-and-BloodHound-on-Ubuntu/README.md

 - /dev/sda4 125GB Basic Data (NTFS)
 - /dev/sda5 125GB Linux Filesystem (Ext4)

+### Credits go here

-For the installation of neo4j and BloodHound I have used the guidance as described in an earlier post from vestjoe https://gist.github.com/vestjoe/68b579d07f6a685b15d05f55908883cc, however I needed to insert a 'sudo su' (see below) as without that it was throwing 'permission denied' messages to me.
+For the installation of neo4j and BloodHound I have used the guidance as described in an earlier post from vestjoe https://gist.github.com/vestjoe/68b579d07f6a685b15d05f55908883cc, however I needed to insert a `sudo su` as without that it was throwing some 'permission denied' messages to me.

+Anyway, let's start installing...

+### Installing java and neo4j

 ```
 sudo apt-get install wget curl git